Madagascar ragwort

 Biocontrol

-Biocontrol research has been underway in Australia for a significant period, however no suitable agents have been identified to date.
-A Biocontrol feasibility study for New Zealand was commissioned in 2022 and outlines the work undertaken to date and the next steps for biocontrol research for Madagascar ragwort.
-This report is linked below.
+Biocontrol research on Madagascar ragwort has been underway in Australia for a significant period, however no suitable agents have been identified to date.
+A Biocontrol feasibility study for New Zealand was commissioned in 2022 which outlines the next steps for research, which includes genetic analysis to identify the original source population for the Madagascar ragwort in New Zealand, and further surveys in the native range to identify potential agents.
+Northland Regional Council is funding the genetic analysis as the first step in this process.

 - Madagascar ragwort – A major threat to pastoral farming